Miles of Green Mountain boxwoods growing at the nursery, ready to be used in landscape projects all over the US.

 Tough as Nails

-Not only is Green Mountain a beauty, but it is incredibly tough, hardy, and easy to grow.
+Not only is Boxwood shrubs a beauty, but they are incredibly tough, hardy, and easy to grow.

 Our boxwood units are a comfortable size to begin with but can be grown quite a bit larger if desired.